microsoft/mcp-azure-security-guide/docs/index.md

 ## MCP Adoption Strategy

-Before diving into security, it's important to understand when and how to adopt MCP in your organization.
-This guide includes strategic guidance for:
+Understanding when and how to adopt MCP helps you make informed architectural decisions before implementing security controls:

 - **[When to Use MCP](adoption/when-to-use-mcp.md)**: Decision framework for determining when MCP adds value vs. when traditional APIs are more appropriate
 - **[Migration Guidance](adoption/migration-guidance.md)**: Practical patterns for wrapping existing APIs and transitioning to MCP
 - **[Enterprise Patterns & Lessons Learned](adoption/enterprise-patterns.md)**: Real-world adoption patterns, common mistakes, and proven strategies from organizations deploying MCP at scale

-These strategic guides complement the security guidance by helping you make informed architectural decisions before implementing MCP servers.

 ## OWASP MCP Top 10

+The ten most critical security risks for MCP implementations, with Azure-specific mitigation guidance for each:

 - [MCP01: Token Mismanagement and Secret Exposure](mcp/mcp01-token-mismanagement.md)
 - [MCP02: Privilege Escalation via Scope Creep](mcp/mcp02-privilege-escalation.md)